Celiac Disease: Signs, Causes & Natural Solutions

 Celiac Disease affects people differently as some people develop symptoms as children, others as adults.

-One factor thought to play a role in when and how Celiac appears is whether and how long a person was breastfed; the longer one was breastfed, the less likely that symptoms of Celiac Disease will appear later in life.
+One factor thought to play a role in Celiac's is the extent to which a person was breastfed as a baby; the longer one was breastfed, the less likely that symptoms of Celiac Disease will appear later in life.

-Other factors include the amount of processed grain products that have been eaten from an early age that has impacted the tissue within the small intestine over time.
+Other factors include the amount of processed grain products that have been eaten from an early age, which has impacted the tissue within the small intestine over time.

 Symptoms may not always occur in the digestive system.